When Adina Feldman sings, people listen. "I want to make people forget," says Feldman, "forget the world and all the hardships and sadness out there."

 This Saturday night, Feldman's A Tribute to Broadway will return to The Bible Lands Museum, back by popular demand.
 The show is also a tribute to those lost on 9/11 - an event which had a profound effect on Feldman.
 It was also the impetus for her to produce her own show, Habayta, which highlights her dual American/Israeli identity.

-"Israel and New York are two different worlds," says Feldman.
+are two different worlds," says Feldman.
 "When I made aliya in 1990 with my husband Yorai, I left my parents and siblings - everything I knew."

 At the time, Feldman was pregnant with their first son, Asaf, and it was important for her to raise their children in Israel.
 The move put her Broadway aspirations on hold.
 As a kid, she recalls, "I used to sit in front of the Manhattan skyline and dream about Broadway.